 WWE Network Review

-I am a lifelong fan of wrestling, particularly WWE (formerly WWF) and have attended live events, ordered Pay Per Views, and watched the television programs since I was 5 years old.
+WWE Network Review: I am a lifelong fan of wrestling, particularly WWE (formerly WWF) and have attended live events, ordered Pay Per Views, and watched the television programs since I was 5 years old.
 As someone that has decided to cut the cord and get rid of cable, I was very excited when WWE launched the WWE Network on February 24 2014 so this is our WWE network review!

 WWE first announced the concept of having its own television network in September 2011, with the idea that it would be a paid channel, offering live original and classic programming, as well as Pay Per View (PPV) for a monthly fee.
 A launch date of April 2012 was announced, but for a variety of reasons the launch wasn’t meant to be and, for the time being, the idea never came to fruition.